suchyta1/Valarauko/README.md

+# Valarauko -- Super-parallel DES coadd implementation of Balrog.

+> The last etymology, appearing in the invented languages Quendi and Eldar, derives Balrog as the Sindarin translation of the Quenya form Valarauko (Demon of Might).
+> This etymology was publishe in The Silmarillion.

 ## Generating simulation positions

 In the new setup, positions are NOT generated on the fly by the job that actually runs Balrog.